opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 - if error because no `MapX` or `mapY` is it clear that missing scale is the reason?
 - legend
 - wrap axis, ticks, ... components in memo - so only change when their props change.
 They will still change when/if the contexts they use change anyway (as they should)
+- import local files from index where can to clean up

 --------